-- 1. Vehicle propulsion must be accomplished through hydraulics with human power serving as the prime mover in the system.
-No internal combustion, or electric drive motor.
+- 1. Vehicle propulsion must be accomplished through hydraulics with human power serving as the prime mover in the system. - a.
+No internal combustion, or electric drive motor. - b.
 Gears, chains, or belts are allowed in order to transfer power to the fluid power pump/compressor, but a fluid link (oil) is required between the pump and the motor. - 2.
 It is not required to use pneumatics on the vehicle. - 3.
 Use of stored energy for electronics and pneumatics will be for control purposes only and not for propulsion of the vehicle. - 4.
 Vehicle designs must include an energy storage device. - 5.
-Gas pre-charging systems will be available at the Final Event location.
-The total accumulator pressure including the fluid and/or nitrogen gas charge cannot exceed the safe working limits of the storage device and system components.
+The total accumulator pressure including the fluid and/or nitrogen gas charge cannot exceed the safe working limits of the storage device and system components. - a.
 A safe limit rating must be maintained on the fluid power components and plumbing (manufacturers rating). - 6.
 Two pressure indicators are required.
 Gauges should be mounted where they can be safely read by the rider. - a.
 A pressure indicator and test point are required to be at the outlet port of the accumulator. - b.
 A pressure indicator and test point are required to be in place on the supply side of the hydraulic motor. - 7.
-All pressure indicators are subject to judge's verification of accuracy with the use of a diagnostic test point supplied by either IFP Motion Solutions, Inc. or SunSource. - The maximum total volume of oil and nitrogen of all accumulator/s is one gallon or 3.7854 liters.
-No additional reservoirs or air tanks for the purpose of storing energy for propulsion are permitted. - There is no requirement for the method of switching between the circuits, i.e., electronic, or manual, but the circuitry must be designed to include direct propulsion and regenerative braking. - 10.
+All pressure indicators are subject to judges' verification of accuracy with the use of a diagnostic test point supplied by either IFP Motion Solutions Inc. or SunSource.
+The maximum total volume of oil and nitrogen of all accumulator/s is one gallon or 3.7854 liters. - a.
+No additional reservoirs or air tanks for the purpose of storing energy for propulsion are permitted. - 8.
+Circuitry must be designed to include direct propulsion and regenerative braking. - a.
+Teams must include an indicator that allows judges to observe the engagement of the regenerative braking circuit during the Regenerative Braking Demonstration. - 9.
+There is no requirement for the method of switching between the circuits, i.e., electronic, pneumatic, or manual. - 10.
 Vehicles must use fluids furnished by the competition. - 11.
-Vehicle design must be for a single rider.
-The rider must be able to enter, exit, start and stop the vehicle unassisted. - 12.
-Style of vehicle design is open.
-There are no requirements for the number of wheels or for either a standard, recumbent, or multi-wheel drive.
+Vehicle design must be for a single rider. - a.
+The rider must be able to enter, exit, start and stop the vehicle unassisted.

-- 13. The maximum weight of the vehicle is 210 pounds without rider.
+- 12. Style of vehicle design is open.
+There are no requirements for the number of wheels or for either a standard, recumbent, or multi-wheel drive. - 13.
+The maximum weight of the vehicle is 210 pounds without a rider.
 Each vehicle will be weighed in advance of the event races.
-The initial weight at weigh in is the weight that will be used for all the races.
+The initial weight at weigh-in is the weight that will be used for all the races.
 1% of your score for each pound over 210 lbs. will be deducted from each of the 3 event races. - 14.
 All components on the competition bike need to stay on for all races. - 15.
+Reservoirs, components, and plumbing must meet reasonable industry standards. - a.
+No duct tape or other examples of insufficient workmanship. - 16.
 Windshields are not permitted.